 This Enforcement Policy sets out how South Hams District Council and West Devon Borough Council ('the Councils') deal with non-compliance with the wide-ranging legislation.
-As a local authority we have a duty to enforce a wide range of legislation.
-This Policy is available on our website and copies can be obtained from our offices (details of which are given at the end of this document).
+As a Local Authority we have a duty to enforce a wide range of legislation.
+This Policy is available on our website and copies can be obtained from our offices (details of which are given at the end of this guide).

 The Councils are committed to good enforcement practice as set out in the Legislative and Regulatory Reform Act 2006.
 We aim to exercise our regulatory activities in a way which is:

 - Proportionate: Our activities will reflect the level of risk to the public and enforcement action taken will relate to the seriousness of the offence.

 - Accountable: Our activities will be open to public scrutiny, with clear and accessible policies, and fair and efficient complaints procedures.

 - Consistent: Our advice to those we regulate will be robust and reliable and we will respect advice provided by others.
 Where circumstances are similar, we will endeavour to act in similar ways to other local authorities.